 - Orthotic Assessment.

 There is always a decline in strength & function post-surgery.
-The better we can improve the strength and mobility of an area prior to undergoing surgery the quicker we are able to restore full function post-operatively.
+The better we can improve the strength and mobility of an area prior to undergoing surgery the quicker we are able to restore optimal function post-operatively.

 In some instances a patient’s pain and function may improve whilst undergoing ‘Pre-hab’, this may lead to delaying or removing the need for surgical intervention.